 (5) The presence of a person at a meeting need not be by attendance in person but may be by that person and each other person at the meeting being simultaneously in contact by telephone, or other means of instantaneous communication.

-[Clause 3 amended by No. 44 of 2008 s.
+[Clause 3 amended: No. 44 of 2008 s.
 47.]

 4. Disclosure of interests